Beginnings: Your Enemy, Burnout

 If we collapse at Satan's feet, beware!
 Invisible chains attach us to him.
 Like...

-Apathy: the careless mindset that nothing matters.
+• Apathy: a zoned-out mindset where nothing matters.

-Skepticism: the fear-based mindset that doubts everything.
+• Skepticism: a fear-based mindset that doubts everything.

 Actors, models, and talent for Christ:

-Because sometimes, God's business can be… forgotten in PERSONAL BUSYNESS: chasing goals our Captain didn’t assign, including money, power, perks, and fame.
+Because sometimes, God's business can be forgotten in PERSONAL BUSYNESS: chasing goals our Captain didn’t assign, including money, power, perks, and fame.

 However, Solomon chased NONE of these.
 His downfall began through his attachments to women who didn’t share his values.

 Initially, his burnout confused him.
-When he cried, 'What is crooked cannot be straightened' (Ecclesiastes 1:15), the world's wisest man was fooled (for a time).
+When he cried, 'What is crooked cannot be straightened' (Ecclesiastes 1:15), the world's wisest man was fooled for a time.
 Because with God, all things are possible.
 'I will make darkness light before them, and crooked places straight' (Isaiah 42:16).

 Consider anti-burnout strategies:

-Be kind, but don’t “hang” with ungodly friends.
+2. Be kind, but don’t “hang” with ungodly friends.
 Going into the world is your duty.
 Getting TOO close to outsiders is not.

-Don't settle for an unproductive life.
+3. Don't settle for an unproductive life.
 If you’ve wasted years in the wrong pursuits, don’t fret.
 Make the time to pursue your dream!

-Embrace each day with the joy of children.
+4. Embrace each day with the joy of children.
 Look for God’s Hand in EVERYTHING you see.
 He says if we seek, then SURELY we’ll find!

-Love newness.
+5. Love newness.
 Challenge yourself with new things.
 No matter your age, you MUST keep growing.
 (Stale routines and outlooks are from Satan.)

 Burnout and boredom will NEVER plague us, when we’re walking hand-in-Hand with the Lord.